grettke/help/help.md

 -   Table-bang the shift, caps-lock and enter keys.
     -   Table-bang is a position of your hand.
 Make it by:
         -   Starting with your hands in the home position.
-        -   Make a &ldquo;high-five&rdquo; with both of them parallel to the keyboard.
+        -   Make a "high-five" with both of them parallel to the keyboard.
         -   Turn your left hand counter-clockwise and right hand clockwise to make them perpendicular to the keyboard.
         -   Squeeze all of your fingers together.
         -   Push the keys using the side of your Pinky.